mayank95b/Docker-with-Flask-REST-API/README.md

 ### Stop Docker Container

-Use the docker stop command to stop a container:
+- Use the docker stop command to stop a container:

       sudo docker stop [option] container_id

-Replace container_id with the container’s name or ID.
+- Replace container_id with the container’s name or ID.

-By default, you get a 10 second grace period.
+- By default, you get a 10 second grace period.
 The stop command instructs the container to stop services after that period.
 Use the --time option to define a different grace period expressed in seconds:

       sudo docker stop --time=20 container_id

+- To immediately kill a docker container without waiting for the grace period to end use:

+      docker kill [option] container_id

+To stop all running containers, enter the following:

+docker stop $(docker ps –a –q)

+The same command could be used with kill.
+This would stop all containers without giving them a chance to exit.